ceatkins2/Cisco/README.md

 ### Step 2
 Export Feature Template IDs and Template Names

 Run the getFeatureTemplateId.py script.

 ```
 python3 getFeatureTemplateId.py
-#enter in required infor for vmanage and credentials
+#enter in required info for vmanage and credentials
 ```
 This creates a text file called "FeatureTemplateIDs.txt" in your local directory